10 Text-Based Games Like A Dark Room

 Available on PC, Android and iOS.

 Zombie Exodus is the perfect game to jump into right after finishing A Dark Room.
 It features the same minimalistic design, with just plain text, so all the focus is on the writing.
+It shares similar post-apocalyptic themes and throws you in the middle of a zombie outbreak in an infested city.

 The biggest draw of the game is that choices actually matter.
 Every decision you make has a lasting impact.
 The wrong one could mean losing supplies, a fellow survivor, or even your life.